Simple Responsive Accordion With Pure CSS (Free Download)

 OPENING TABS “BY DEFAULT”

-How do we set a tab to be opened on page load?
-Very simply set the checked attribute – <input type="checkbox" checked>.
+How do we set a tab to be opened by default?
+Simply set the checked attribute – <input type="checkbox" checked>.

 RADIO ACCORDION RESTRICTION